jnozzi/cocoadev.com/SiteContent/General/WindowTitlebarPopup.markdown

 How do I create a window titlebar popup (with associated icon) when the popup isn't a represented filename?

-[[OmniWeb]] and Safari do this.
+General/OmniWeb and Safari do this.

 ----
 You're going to have to be a bit more specific than this.
 What exactly are you talking about?
 I know of no popups in Safari's title bar.

 ----
-Command-click on the name in the titlebar in either Safari or [[OmniWeb]].
+Command-click on the name in the titlebar in either Safari or General/OmniWeb.
 This is similar to the "path popup" you get when the title is a represented filename, but there is no represented filename here.

 I don't see public API to do this.
-How does [[OmniWeb]] put the proxy icon there?
+How does General/OmniWeb put the proxy icon there?
 How do both intercept and do the path popup?

 ----